- Patients and relatives

 - ICR today

 At ICR we are aware of the loss of quality of life suffered by patients with cataracts, as well as how incapacitating it can be for them to depend on glasses to carry out their daily activities.
-For this reason, we work with enthusiasm, involvement and commitment to achieve, not only that our patients recover their vision, but also that they do so depending as little as possible on their glasses.
+For this reason, we work with enthusiasm, involvement and commitment to ensure that our patients recover their vision and that they do so depending as little as possible on their glasses.

 Cataract surgery is one of the most common operations in ICR.
 We perform it using a procedure called phacoemulsification, which uses ultrasonic energy to remove the opacified lens (cataract) and replace it with an intraocular lens.
 Thanks to current technology, today we can customize this intraocular lens to correct refractive defects of the eye in the same operation: myopia, hyperopia, presbyopia and astigmatism.

 It is an outpatient surgery (does not require hospital admission), which requires a microincision of just 2 mm and for which we use topical anesthesia (drops) together with light sedation.
 Once the operation is finished, the patient can go home on his own foot.